 Sessions in the Molonglo Theatre will be livestreamed

 AAC2022 has a free, official app through Whova, which you can download and use to view the program, plan your schedule, network with other attendees, and more.

 After downloading the app, use the email address you used to register for the conference to sign up.

 Minister for International Development and the Pacific

 The Hon Pat Conroy MP was elected to Australian parliament and the House of Representatives at the 2013 federal election as a member of the Australian Labor Party.
 He was appointed as Shadow Assistant Minister for the portfolios of infrastructure and climate change and energy.
 After the 2019 federal election, he was promoted to Shadow Minister for International Development and the Pacific as well as Shadow Minister assisting in the portfolios of climate change, defence, and government accountability.
 Following the election of the Australian Labor Party in May 2022, Minister Conroy was appointed as the Minister for Defence Industry and Minister for International Development and the Pacific.
+Watch the livestream recording.

 Director of the Women and Children Crisis Centre Tonga